kalviumcommunity/S72_Gaurav_Capstone_KampusKart/README.md

    npm start
    ```

-## 🔒 Security

-For security concerns, please email security@kampuskart.com instead of using the issue tracker.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.